Clean Water Section 319 Matching Grants

 Location of residency: ConnecticutView website Save Need help writing this grant?

 Applications that include financial or in kind contributions demonstrate a commitment to the project that is considered by DEEP when ranking applications.
-Starting with FY 2016, DEEP was able to eliminate the need for applicants to provide a 40% match to the project.
-DEEP hopes to again be able to cover this Section 319 grant requirement by using state dollars for other NPS projects that are not Section 319 funded.
-Therefore, applications for FY 2019 funding do not need to provide a match.
-However, match is encouraged.
-The total amount of Section 319 funds available in FY 2019 is approximately $1 million.
+Starting with FY 2016, DEEP was able to cover the 40% match requirement for the Section 319 grant by using state dollars for other NPS projects.
+If EPA continues to accept this approach, the match requirements for FY 2020 applications will also be waived.
+Regardless, commitments of non-federal match are encouraged.
 Applicants should recognize that DEEP is interested in awarding project funding to 5-10 larger projects rather than many smaller projects.

 Watershed Based Plan Implementation Projects

 Project priorities will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) which lead to targeted pollutant load reductions and/or restoring impaired waters.
 Implementation projects should have a clear connection to the management goals and objectives of the WBP and show progress towards attaining water quality goals.
 Such implementation projects may include but are not limited to: habitat improvements, dam removal, improved stormwater runoff management, and improved agricultural practices.

 DEEP may consider implementation projects that are not connected to an existing WBP, but the project must target an impaired water(s).
 Applicants must be able to document benefits toward pollutant load reduction and attainment of water quality standards.
 For implementation projects not covered under a WBP, applicants may be required to document how the 9 Elements of the Watershed Based Planning process will be addressed.